hadley/adv-r/Documenting-functions.md

   figure out a lot of information `.Rd` files need by itself.
 For example, it can automatically add links to super and subclasses.

-* Rt takes care of other files that are fiddly or downright painful to maintain by hand: the [namespace](`NAMESPACE`), collate order in description, and the demos index.
+* It takes care of other files that are fiddly or downright painful to maintain by hand: the [namespace](`NAMESPACE`), collate order in description, and the demos index.